azavea/Leaflet.zoomdisplay/README.md

 Leaflet.zoomdisplay
 ===================

-Leflet.zoomdisplay is a plugin that displays the current zoom level of the map.
+Leaflet.zoomdisplay is a plugin that displays the current zoom level of the map.

 ## Usage